 ἔσται: FMI 3s, εἰμί, 1) to be, to exist, to happen, to be present

-1. Certainly it is awkward, as a literal translation, to say “will become into straight,” but I am picking up on the middle voice of the future verb ‘to be’ (ἔσται), and the participle (εἰς) that is usually translated ‘into.’
+1. Certainly it is awkward, as a rough, literal translation, to say “will become into straight,” but I am picking up on the middle voice of the future verb ‘to be’ (ἔσται), and the participle (εἰς) that is usually translated ‘into.’

 6 καὶ ὄψεται πᾶσα σὰρξ τὸ σωτήριον τοῦ θεοῦ.